Hey, Snickerdoodle!

 • Celery

-• Green olives: Use green olives with pimentos.
-I think this is the best part of this whole sandwich!
-If green olives aren't your thing, chop up some dill pickles for a similar tangy flavor.
+• Green olives: Use green olives with pimentos for the best flavor.
+This is one of my favorite parts of the sandwich.
+If green olives aren't your thing, chopped dill pickles are a great swap for a similar tangy bite.

-• Onion: I prefer to use white onion that has been grated on a box grater.
-You could finely chop or mince the onion, if you prefer.
+• Onion: I like to use white onion grated on a box grater so it blends right into the tuna salad.
+You can also finely chop or mince the onion if you prefer a little more texture.

 • Celery salt